SearchWP Blog

 Manage Your Search Sources

-To remove a search source, uncheck a box next to it.
+To remove a search source, you can uncheck a box next to it.
 For example, let’s limit search on our site to posts only.

 To do that, we’ll uncheck all other sources except Posts and then click Done to save the changes.